Cynthia A C Lukyanenko

 I am interested in young children's acquisition of syntax, especially how children learn about and from syntactic dependencies in language.
 Syntactic dependencies are abstract relationships between elements of a sentence, which makes them excellent tools for exploring a variety of issues in developmental psycholinguistics: for investigating children's developing structural knowledge and online processing abilities, and how children turn patterns in the linguistic input into grammatical rules.

-My undergraduate research explored 2.5-year-olds' knowledge of constraints on the relationship between pronouns and their antecedents.
-More recently I have been investigating children's knowledge of subject-verb agreement in English: I have shown that 3-year-olds use an agreeing verb as a cue to grammatical number of the subject during online comprehension, and that they rely primarily on grammatical number (not the actual number of objects present) when choosing agreeing forms in their own speech.
+Recently I have been investigating children's knowledge of subject-verb agreement in English: I have shown that 3-year-olds use an agreeing verb as a cue to grammatical number of the subject during online comprehension, and that they rely primarily on grammatical number (not the actual number of objects present) when choosing agreeing forms in their own speech.

 - M.A. in Developmental Psychology, University of Illinois, Urbana-Champaign